jvntra/time_series_project/README.md

  # Overview of Project
  For this project the main objective was to analyze the given Zillow dataset and select the 5 best zipcodes based  on a particular metric.
 This will help investors and other individuals select profitables ways to increase their portfolio or overall income.
-For this project to a succes we need to accrurately predict the direction a housing price will head and have minimal error or risk for potential investors.
+For this project to a succes we need to accrurately predict the direction a housing price will head and have minimal error or risk for potential stakeholders.

  # Preview of Results

 ![](./report/figures/map_5.png)

  Above you can see the five zip codes we believe to be the best investment opportunities within the Chicago Metropolitan area.
 The remainder of this document will run through the steps we took to come to these conclusions.

 # Methodoly of the Project and Data Analysis:

 ### Data gathering